 - • Rarely decreases in taste and smell

-The hall mark post-concussion symptoms are cognitive issues, headaches, light and sound sensitivity, chronic shoulder, neck, and back pain, and sleep disturbance.
+The hallmark post-concussion symptoms are cognitive issues, headaches, light and sound sensitivity, chronic shoulder, neck, back pain, and sleep disturbance.

-Musculoskeletal symptoms, although common, are not discussed that often when discussing post concussion syndrome because they are over shadowed by the more severe symptoms.
+Musculoskeletal symptoms, although common, are not discussed that often when discussing post-concussion syndrome because the more severe symptoms overshadow them.

 None the less shoulder pain and neck pain are ubiquitous with PCS sufferers.
 Chronic musculoskeletal pain can result from cervical spine joint injury.

-When the joints in the neck are injured, and the soft tissue is damaged, the joints do not glide freely.
+When the joints in the neck are injured and the soft tissue is damaged, the joints do not glide freely.
 Loss of motion in the joints leads to imbalanced spinal muscle tone, postural imbalance, neck, mid-back, and shoulder pain.
-Because PCS symptoms are so severe the musculoskeletal symptoms are often overlooked.
+Because PCS symptoms are so severe, musculoskeletal symptoms are often overlooked.

-In a landmark paper titled “The Role of the Craniocervical Junction in Craniospinal Hydrodynamics and Neurodegenerative Conditions,” Dr. Flannagan explains in comprehensive fashion how a misalignment at the skull neck junction can have devastating effects on human health and physiology.
+In a landmark paper titled "The Role of the Craniocervical Junction in Craniospinal Hydrodynamics and Neurodegenerative Conditions," Dr. Flannagan explains comprehensively how a misalignment at the skull neck junction can have devastating effects on human health and physiology.